Skip to Content

 Scholarship Eligibility

-Eligible students must be a current or previous recipients of Chapter 33 Post 9/11 GI Bill entitlement.
+Eligible students must be current or previous recipients of Chapter 33 Post 9/11 GI Bill entitlement.
 The student must be enrolled in an undergraduate Science, Technology, Engineering, or Math academic degree program, a dual degree program, or have earned a STEM degree and are now pursuing a teaching certificate.
 Potential applicants could also be enrolled in an approved clinical training program for healthcare professionals.

 Additional Requirements: